 Generative individuals, workgroups and organizations shun the status quo and show disdain for mediocrity, seeking instead to create things that improve people’s lives and make the world a better place.+ Another definition of generativity

 You are not here merely to make a living.
 You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget the errand.You are here to enrich the world.
-I am here to enrich the world.
-Enterprises (a better word than organizations, in my view) are here to enrich the world.
+Your enterprise (a better word than organization, in my view) is here to enrich the world.
+Your employees are here to enrich the world.
 That is my working hypothesis.
 It forms the basis of my personal philosophy and informs all of my work.

 Woodrow Wilson, 28th President of the United States